About Me and the Jefferson Scholar Program

 The What:

-The Jefferson Scholar Program is a program I've been successfully running in my classroom for over 6 years.
-I developed it after watching some scholars struggle with classes that were too fast, and some that struggled with classes that went too slow.
+The Jefferson Scholar Program is a method of learning I've been successfully mentored in my classroom for over 6 years.
+I developed it after watching some scholars struggle with classes that were too fast, and some who struggled with classes that went too slow.
 The JSP was conceptualized as a way to help scholars learn to study for their own enrichment rather than for just a grade and at a pace that makes sense for them.

-Now, the JSP is headed for homeschool families all over the world.
+The JSP is now headed for homeschool families all over the world.
 If you are a current or future homeschool parent of high-school-aged youth, and you find yourself overwhelmed or lost, the JSP might just be able to help you.

 The How: